Tel Socho, near Elah Valley, is known for its lupine flowers. It is also mentioned in the Bible as one of the cities conquered by Joshua.

 As you can see, the blue trail (also part of the Israel national trail) starts with a rather steep incline.
 If you want an easier way to reach the top, you can walk in the opposite direction (and get down using the same path).
 The walk will be easier but more prolonged.

-We hiked the short loop trail during the first days of April, and we still saw flowers, including lupines.
+We hiked the short loop trail during the first days of April and still saw flowers, including lupines.

 The Mosaic at Tel Socho